top of page

 • Early diagnosis could be key to effective treatment and improving outcomes, yet public awareness of the signs and symptoms of leukaemia is extremely low across the UK.

-• Less than 1% of British adults can’t recognise the common signs of leukaemia (Censuswide conducted by Leukaemia Care and Leukaemia UK, July 2023)
+• Only 14% of British adults can recognise the common signs of leukaemia (YouGov poll conducted by Leukaemia Care and Leukaemia UK, July 2024)

-• 37% of British adults can’t recognise a single symptom of leukaemia (Censuswide poll conducted by Leukaemia Care and Leukaemia UK, July 2023), which is often diagnosed too late.
+• 86% of British adults cannot recognise the symptoms of leukaemia (YouGov poll conducted by Leukaemia Care and Leukaemia UK, July 2024), which is often diagnosed too late.

 Key Stats